Trauma is not the same as mental distress or suffering, both of which are universal human experiences.

 In time, emotional exhaustion may set in, leading to distraction, and clear thinking may be difficult or impossible.
 Emotional detachment, as well as dissociation or "numbing out" can frequently occur.
 Dissociating from the painful emotion includes numbing all emotion, and the person may seem emotionally flat, preoccupied, distant, or cold.
 Dissociation includes depersonalisation disorder, dissociative amnesia, dissociative fugue, dissociative identity disorder, etc. Exposure to and re-experiencing trauma can cause neurophysiological changes like slowed myelination, abnormalities in synaptic pruning, shrinking of the hippocampus, cognitive and affective impairment.

-Some traumatized people may feel permanently damaged when trauma symptoms do not go away and they do not believe their situation will improve.
+Some traumatised people may feel permanently damaged when trauma symptoms do not go away and they do not believe their situation will improve.
 This can lead to feelings of despair, transient paranoid ideation, loss of self-esteem, profound emptiness, suicidality, and frequently, depression.
 If important aspects of the person's self and world understanding have been violated, the person may call their own identity into question.

 Complex post-traumatic stress disorder